quantumjot/btrack/README.md

 $ pip install -e .
 ```

-*Optional*: You can compile the tracker from source using the `build.sh` script.
+Addtionally, the `build.sh` script will download Eigen source, run the makefile
+and pip install.

 ---
 ### Usage in Colab notebooks